raoufswe/Customer-loyalty-Management/README.md

             8. View top 5 customers
             9. Sign out

 The program was developed using C language with the help of double linked list.
-The data is stored in files and will be load when the program starts.
+The data is stored in files and it will be loaded when the program starts.